base-org/web/apps/base-docs/base-camp/docs/hardhat-deploy/hardhat-deploy-sbs.md

 }
 ```

 5. Before implementing the deploy functionality, configure a deployer account in the `hardhat.config.ts` file.
-Hardhat deploy includes a way to name accounts in the config file.
+Hardhat deployment includes a way to name accounts in the config file.

 6. Run the following, which adds an alias to the account 0 of your environment: